1997 Punitaqui earthquake: Damage

 Punitaqui was practically demolished by the quake, where the Mercalli intensity was VII.
 Damage ranged from as far north as the Antofagasta Region to the southern Araucanía Region.

 Location of the earthquake and aftershocks.

 In Santiago, the quake felt undulating because of the distance from the epicenter.
 Both Santiago and Valparaíso regions lost telephone service and radio transmission.
 In La Serena, hysteria broke out, and people went into the streets as a precaution.
-The quake left 8 people dead, 160 injured and 10,913 homeless, concentrating most of those in the provinces of Elqui and Limarí.
+The quake left 8 people dead, over 300 injured and 10,913 homeless, concentrating most of those in the provinces of Elqui and Limarí.